nikolaushuber/nikolaushuber.github.io/content/about.md

 ## Privacy

 Privacy and ownership of our personal data is a growing concern.
 I have therefore decided to forego the (quite abundant) integration of profiling frameworks which collect data from the end user.
 I instead use a framework called [Plausible](https://plausible.io/).
 As you can see from their website, Plausible does not use cookies and does not collect personal data.
 It is compliant with GDPR, CCPA, and PECR.
-Therefore, you have not seen a 🍪 banner when you first open this webpage!
+Therefore, you have not seen a 🍪 banner when you first opened this webpage!

+This page is brought to you through GitHub pages.
+You can have a look at their privacy statement [here](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement)

 ## Favicon